Drive a dog team to a remote aurora viewing camp north of Fairbanks.

 will i drive my own dog team?

 Yes.
 You will drive and be responsible for your own small team of 4-6 dogs.
 One sled per person.
 You are accompanied at all times by a professional dog sledding guide who oversees the whole experience, allowing you to relax and enjoy the thrill of driving your own dog team.
 Before departure, your guide will introduce you to your team and give you a lesson on how to drive the sled.
 You will learn how to harness a sled dog, and how to slow and stop your team.
 Your guide drives their own team just ahead of you, keeping an eye on the dogs, the trail, and your progress.
-You will drive a dog sled the entire two days -- you do not have the option of sitting in a basket and riding, as there would be no one to drive your team!
+You will drive a dog sled the entire two days.
+You do not have the option of sitting in a basket and riding once you have left the kennel.
+If you do not want to drive your own dog team, please contact us directly to discuss ride options.

 AURORA OVERNIGHT ITINERARY